abuiles/ember-101/manuscript/ember-data.md

 friend.

-We can see how this works if we visit `http://localhost:4200/friends` and then click on a friend, we'll see that there are several request after that one to fetch the related loans and then more request to fetch the related articles.
+We can see how this works if we visit `http://localhost:4200/friends` and then click on a friend, we'll see that there are several requests after that one to fetch the related loans and then more requests to fetch the related articles.

-We can avoid all those request sideloading the related records, JSONAPI give us a way to do so, which is using the parameter `include` and then a path for the things we want to include.
+We can avoid all those requests sideloading the related records, JSONAPI give us a way to do so, which is using the parameter `include` and then a path for the things we want to include.

-Let's modify the index route so it include the query parameter `include` with the value `loans`:
+Let's modify the index route so it includes the query parameter `include` with the value `loans`:

 {line-numbers=off, title="app/routes/friends/index.js", lang=""}
 ~~~~~~~~